Kripke-Joyal forcing for type theory and uniform fibrations: Introduction

-An alternative approach is provided by what may be called the \emph{internal type theory} of a presheaf category, which is a highly expressive extensional dependent type theory~\cite{MaiettiME:modcdt,pitts-catlog,seely-lccc}, in which it is possible to handle not only the basic categorical structure, but also locally cartesian closed structure.
-This idea, suggested by Thierry Coquand~\cite{coquand-mfps}, has been successfully applied to Homotopy Type Theory in~\cite{orton-pitts}, where parts of the theory of uniform fibrations were developed in type-theoretic terms.
+An alternative approach is provided by what may be called the \emph{internal type theory} of a presheaf category, which is a highly expressive extensional dependent type theory~\cite{MaiettiME:modcdt,pitts-catlog,seely-lccc}, capable of handling complex categorical structure and amenable to computer-assisted formalisation of proofs using Coq~\cite{CoqArt} or Agda~\cite{Norell2009}.
+This idea, suggested by Thierry Coquand~\cite{coquand-mfps}, has been successfully applied to Homotopy Type Theory in~\cite{orton-pitts}, where part of the theory of uniform fibrations was developed type-theoretically and implemented in Agda.
 As we will see here, this approach makes it feasible to write down, say, the object of fibration structures on a map and reason about it formally.
-At present, however, in order to link these two approaches one needs to unfold the interpretation of the internal type theory into the presheaf category~\cite{HofmannM:synsdt}, which can be a difficult and laborious process due to the subtleties introduced by the iterated type dependency.
+At present, however, in order to link these two approaches one needs to unfold the interpretation of the internal type theory into the presheaf category~\cite{HofmannM:synsdt}, which can be a difficult and laborious process due to the subtleties introduced by dependent types.

 Our first main contribution is to introduce and develop a new tool to relate the category-theoretic and the type-theoretic methods for describing structures in presheaf categories: namely, we extend the Kripke-Joyal forcing of the higher-order logic of a presheaf category~$\tE$ --- a powerful, long-established, technique of categorical logic~\cite{mm:sgl,OsiusG:notkj} --- to a precisely stated internal type theory of~$\tE$.
 In particular, we show how Kripke-Joyal forcing for this type theory allows us to test the validity of type-theoretic judgements in~$\tE$~(\cref{cor:SandC}), unfold explicitly what forcing amounts to for various forms of type, such as dependent products (\cref{prop:forcing.dprd}), which are very important for our applications, and relate it precisely to the ordinary forcing of higher-order logic (\cref{prop:forcing.props-in-ctx}).
-This technique then also permits intricate type-theoretic constructions of bespoke \emph{classifying types} which, via forcing, represent familiar and important fibrations of structures (as studied in~\cite{shulman2019infty1toposes,swan2021cttalk}), a possibility that promises many further applications.
+This technique then also permits intricate type-theoretic constructions of bespoke \emph{classifiers} which, via forcing, represent familiar and important fibrations of structures (as studied in~\cite{shulman2019infty1toposes,swan2021cttalk}), a possibility that promises many further applications.

 The second main contribution of the paper is to the study of the awfs's considered in Homotopy Type Theory, using a combination of the new Kripke-Joyal forcing for the internal type theory and the usual internal reasoning therein.
 We thereby reconcile the category-theoretic and type-theoretic descriptions of awfs's considered in~\cite{Awodey:cubical-model,CoquandT:modttc,gambino2017frobenius,sattler17,SwanA:algwfs,swan2018identity} and give simple proofs of several properties of cofibrations and uniform (trivial) fibrations.
 In particular, we use Kripke-Joyal forcing to provide a type-theoretic characterisation of cofibrations (\cref{prop:forcing.cofibrations}) and a new proof that the pointed endofunctor of cofibrant partial elements admits the structure of a monad~\cref{thm:monad-structure-partial-elts}).